 - For an Adsense Publisher: The conversion will be the number of clicks on the ads displayed on the publisher’s website.

-- For a Blogger: The increase in newsletter signups, the number of ebooks or PDFs downloaded from the website or the number of subscribers would be a conversion KPI for a blogger or a news website.
+- For a Blogger: The increase in newsletter signups, the number of ebooks or PDFs downloaded from the website, or the number of subscribers would be a conversion KPI for a blogger or a news website.

-SEO is a never ending process.
+SEO is a never-ending process.
 The algorithms change, the number of competitors change and more and more clients come in requiring digital marketers to monitor campaigns on a continual basis.
 Being digital marketers and SEOs, we identify those areas of the site which can be improved more.

 KPIs are a huge part of SEO and can give you suggestions as to how you can improve those areas on the website and optimize it for conversions.
-What worked in favour of SEO before doesn’t anymore.
+What worked in favor of SEO before doesn’t anymore.
 Google has evolved the job of an SEO professional a lot and all of this means that it’s a bit harder to prove the ROI to your clients.
 These days, reporting has a bigger value attached to it.
 It can help you perform great and also is a means to make your client realize the true worth of your SEO campaign.

 KPIs help in managing your campaigns better, which in turn converts you from a simple SEO professional to a strategic business partner who clearly provides value in all your services.
-Of course, each business is different and can have their own KPIs, in addition to the ones above.
+Of course, each business is different and can have its own KPIs, in addition to the ones above.